LGBTQ rights in Brazil

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Brazil rank among the highest in the world.
-Same-sex couples in Brazil have enjoyed the same rights guaranteed to heterosexual ones since 16 May 2013, including marriage and adoption.
+Same-sex couples in Brazil have enjoyed the same rights guaranteed to heterosexual ones since May 16, 2013, including marriage and adoption.
 On June 13, 2019, the Brazilian Supreme Court ruled that discrimination on the basis of sexual orientation and gender identity is a crime akin to racism.

 On May 5, 2011, the Supreme Federal Court voted in favor of granting same-sex couples the same 112 legal rights as couples in stable union.
 The decision was approved by a 10–0 vote with one abstention - one justice abstained because he had spoken publicly in favor of same-sex unions when he was attorney general.
 The ruling gave same-sex couples in stable unions the same financial and social rights enjoyed by those in opposite-sex relationships.
 On October 25, the Superior Court of Justice ruled that two women can legally marry.
 Differently from the U.S. Supreme Court's "stare decisis", the Superior Court decision would only reach the authors of the demand, but stood as a precedent that could be followed in similar cases.
 It was the highest court in Brazil to uphold a same-sex marriage.
 This overturned two lower courts' rulings against the women.
 The Court ruled that the Brazilian Constitution guarantees same-sex couples the right to marry and that the current Civil Code does not prohibit the marriage of two people of the same sex.

+In 2019, the Brazilian Supreme Federal Court ruled that discrimination and violence on the basis of sexual orientation and gender identity constitute a crime equivalent to racism under the Law 7.716/1989, making homophobia and transphobia punishable by imprisonment and fines.